JamalSQ/JamalSQ/README.md

 - 🌱 I’m currently learning Kubernetes

-- ❓ Ask me about anything related to Website development and related technologies
+- ❓ Ask me about anything related to Website development, mobile development and SEO and anything related to these technologies.

 - ⚡ Fun fact: I am a student.